 BEAR'S ARTIST MARKETPLACE BRINGS APPALACHIAN ARTS, CRAFTS TO DAHLONEGA'S SQUARE

-Held around the Historic Public Square in Dahlonega, the Marketplace continues its tradition of presenting the juried work from an impressive group of top quality regional artists.
-Open on Saturday, April 18, from 10 a.m.-6 p.m. and on Sunday, April 19, from 10 a.m.-5 p.m., rain or shine, the market will have booths containing the work of around 55 Marketplace artists.
+Held in and around the Historic Public Square in Dahlonega, the Marketplace continues its tradition of presenting the juried work from an impressive group of top quality regional artists.
+Open on Saturday, April 22, from 10am-6pm and on Sunday, April 23, from 10am-5pm., rain or shine, the market will have 81 booths containing the work of Marketplace artists and craftsmen.

-In another section of the Marketplace, the John C. Campbell Folk School, the Festival Co-Sponsor, will present several demonstrating artists who work in blacksmithing, pottery, spinning and dyeing, weaving, woodcarving, and basketry.
+In another section of the Marketplace, the John C. Campbell Folk School, the Festival Co-Sponsor, will present several demonstrating artists who work in blacksmithing, broom making, basketry, spinning, woodcarving and weaving.